Ayushrai0/interactive-mindmap-final/README.md

-Interactive Mindmap Visualization
+Interactive Mindmap Visualizer
-Project Overview
+Overview

-This project is a data-driven interactive mindmap UI designed to visualize hierarchical information in a clear and intuitive way.
-Users can explore complex structures through expandable nodes, contextual tooltips, and a detailed documentation panel.
-The focus of the project is usability, clean interactions, and scalable frontend architecture.
+This project is a data-driven interactive Mindmap UI built to visualize hierarchical information in a clear, intuitive, and scalable manner.
+The application focuses on rich user interactions, clean UX, and a maintainable frontend architecture with a strict separation between data and presentation logic.

+The implementation closely follows the functional behavior and interaction patterns specified in the assignment.

+Objectives

+Visualize hierarchical data as an interactive mindmap

+Enable intuitive exploration through hover, click, and edit interactions

+Ensure the entire UI is generated dynamically from structured data

+Maintain clean, scalable, and readable frontend code

 Key Features

-Interactive mindmap with parent–child relationships
+Hierarchical mindmap visualization (parent → child relationships)

 Expand and collapse nodes dynamically

-Hover tooltips with quick node summaries
+Hover tooltips with contextual summaries

-Strong visual highlighting of related nodes and edges
+Visual highlighting of related nodes and edges

 Side panel displaying detailed node documentation